gndaskalova/ForestChangeHub/README.md

 # ForestChangeHub
-Code for population, biodiversity & forest cover change attribution analysis
+Code for population, biodiversity & forest cover change attribution analyses

-_This repository contains code necessary to replicate data analysis, figures, and tables for the manuscript "Forest loss does not universally lead to population and biodiversity declines".__
+_This repository contains code necessary to replicate data analysis, figures, and tables for "Forest loss as a catalyst of population and biodiversity change"._

-It is archived on Zenodo at : __INSERT__
+Authors: Gergana Daskalova, Isla Myers-Smith, Anne Bjorkman, Sarah Supp, Shane Blowes, Anne Magurran, Maria Dornelas

 Disclaimer: The project and related code in this repository represent one version of the code developed for the project, and may undergo future changes and revisions.

-Authors: Gergana Daskalova, Isla Myers-Smith, Anne Bjorkman, Sarah Supp, Shane Blowes, Anne Magurran, Maria Dornelas

 #### Contact: Gergana Daskalova gndaskalova@gmail.com